thunderbird/webext-docs/cloudFile.rst

          :type: (boolean or string)
          :annotation: -- [Added in TB 96]

          Report an error to the user.
-Set this to true for showing a generic error message, or set a specific error message.
+Set this to :value:`true` for showing a generic error message, or set a specific error message.

       .. api-member::